Subscribe to Blog via Email

 I don’t like to gloat, but this post is heading for its 8th birthday.
 UK and Australian figures recently confirmed that Neuroendocrine Cancer is the 10th and 7th most common cancer type.
 Several NET specialists in USA have been more vocal (see some graphic quotes below) than the cancer organsiations (including the ones who represent us) and disappointingly “carcinoid” use is still rife in that part of the world.
 Let’s hope they will now get on with moving to the new paradigm I’ve been suggesting for a long time.

 Read more in the “Meanwhile in USA” section.

-Although initially considered rare tumours up until 10 years ago, the most recent data indicates the incidence of NETs has increased exponentially over the last 4 decades and they are as common as Myeloma, Testicular Cancer, and Hodgkin’s Lymphoma.
-In terms of prevalence, NETs represent the second most common gastrointestinal malignancy after colorectal cancer.
-Consequently, many experts are now claiming NETs are not rare (see below)
+Although initially considered rare tumours up until 10 years ago, the most recent data indicates the incidence of Neuroendocrine Neoplasms (NENs) has increased exponentially over the last 4 decades and they are as common as Myeloma, Testicular Cancer, and Hodgkin’s Lymphoma.
+In terms of prevalence, NENs represent the second most common gastrointestinal malignancy after colorectal cancer.
+Consequently, many experts are now claiming NENs are not rare (see below).